wazuh/wazuh-documentation/source/installation-guide/virtual-machine.rst

 Virtual Machine
 ===============

 We provide a pre-built virtual machine image (OVA) that you can import into most virtualization systems.
+It has been built using VirtualBox, where you can import the OVA image directly.

+.. note::  This VM can be run only on 64-bit systems and is not recommended for use in production environments.
+Instead it can be a useful tool for proof of concepts and labs.
+Distributed architectures, and multi-node Elastic Stack clusters are usually a better fit for production environments, where higher performance is required.

-1. This virtual appliance contains the following components:
+1. This virtual appliance, available at https://packages.wazuh.com/vm/wazuh2.0-ELK5.2.2.ova, contains the following components:

     - CentOS 7
     - Wazuh 2.0